Brattleboro Senior Center schedule

 10:30 a.m. to noon, all levels pickleball.

-Noon to 12:30 p.m., congregate lunch with beef and cheese burrito, rice and black beans, Mexican corn and pineapple cake.
+Noon to 12:30 p.m., congregate lunch with pulled pork, baked beans, sauteed cabbage and carrots, whole wheat bread and pears.

 12:30 to 4 p.m., Duplicate Bridge.